ondat/documentation/docs/install/airgapped-clusters.md

 > ⚠️ Make sure your Kubernetes cluster uses a Linux distribution that is officially supported by Ondat as your node operating system.

-> ⚠️ Make sure that the nodes operating system have the required LinuxIO related kernel modules are available for Ondat to run successfully.
+> ⚠️ Make sure that the node operating system have the required LinuxIO related kernel modules are available for Ondat to run successfully.

 ## Procedure